 Lisbon also offers a number of worthwhile day trips.
 Sintra is home to one of my favorite and most colorful castles in Europe, Pena Palace!
 The retreat and summer home of the royals and Portugal's wealthiest residents.
 It’s an easy day trip from Lisbon being a quick 40 minute train ride from Rossio station.

-Cascais is great day trip from Lisbon when the weather is nice.
+Cascais is a great day trip from Lisbon when the weather is nice.
 This resort town boasts beautiful ocean views and sandy beaches.
 It's a popular vacation for Lisbon residents during the summer months.
 Cascais is a quick 30 minute train from the Cais do Sodre station in Lisbon.

 Those looking to escape the crowds will enjoy a day trip to Evora.
 A university town complete with a Roman aqueduct and bone chapel.
 This is a bit more out of the way at 1.5 hours each way by train or bus from Lisbon.
 It's a charming town and enjoyable to wander.